gpatuwo/hangman_ai/README.md

 ## Errors
 - request form data invalid bc of async callbacks
   - looping each request right after each other
-  - running the dictionary builder script (bc letters were shifted out, array was mutated for the next run of the script)
+  - running the dictionary builder script
+    - bc letters were originally shifted out, array was mutated for the next run of the script
+    - fixed it so